ShunanJiang/ShunanJiang.github.io/_pages/about.md

 - /about.html
 ---

-I'm now a first year PhD student at UC Berkeley IEOR department.
+I'm now a third year PhD student at UC Berkeley IEOR department.
 I received my bachelor degree from [The Chinese University of Hong Kong, Shenzhen](http://www.cuhk.edu.cn/en).
 My undergraduate major is Computer Science and Engineering.
 I used to be a research assistant in [Shenzhen Research Institute of Big Data](http://www.sribd.cn/index.php/en/) under Prof. [Zhi-quan Luo](https://scholar.google.com/citations?user=dW3gcXoAAAAJ&hl=zh-CN), researching on the asychronous multi-sensor registration problem using optimization techniques such as semi-definite relaxation (SDR) and block coordinate descending (BCD).
 I used to be an intern researcher in [Sensetime Group Limited](https://www.sensetime.com/) under Prof. [Ping Luo](https://scholar.google.com.hk/citations?user=aXdjxb4AAAAJ&hl=zh-CN) from December 2017 to March 2018, building a large-scale fashion clothing dataset and combing ResNet with DNC (Differentiable Neural Computer).
 I used to be a teaching assistant for Single Variable Calculus course and Multivariable Calculus course.
 I’m the co-founder of Sun Never Sets Studio, which is a student software development start-up studio focusing on improving our university's IT system.
 We have developed the university's WeChat campus card and miniapp voluntarily, which integrates information related to students' daily lives.

 # Publication
 **Shunan Jiang**, Wenqiang Pu, Zhi-quan Luo. *Optimal Asynchronous Multi-sensor Registration In 3 Dimensions*.
 IEEE GlobalSIP 2018.

+# Working Paper
+Dynamic Repositioning in On-demand Vehicle RentalSystems with Demand Learning, with Hansheng Jiang and Zuo-Jun Max Shen

 # Current Research Interests
 * RL/MAB and their applications on meaningful practical problems